Testing the Spacetime Geometry of Sgr A* with the Relativistic Orbit of S2 star: Spacetime Models

-This equation admits two distinct real roots for $q/M \leq \sqrt{16/27} \approx 0.77$, corresponding to the event and Cauchy horizons.
-The extremal case occurs when these two horizons coincide, while for larger charge values ($q/M > 0.77$), no horizon forms and the solution describes a horizonless, globally regular object.
+no horizon forms and the solution describes a globally regular horizonless compact object.
 Unlike the RN black hole, the Bardeen geometry avoids curvature singularities at $r=0$, making it an appealing candidate for a quantum-corrected or NED-sourced compact object.
 The regularity of curvature invariants such as the Ricci and Kretschmann scalars supports its interpretation as a physically consistent, singularity-free spacetime.
 Thus, the motivation for studying the Bardeen black hole is that it offers a theoretical framework that bridges classical black holes and possible quantum gravity corrections at small scales.